tylertitsworth/5th-age-srd/Classes/Ranger.md

 **Cost:** 1 charge

-**Effect:** On a hit, whenever the target takes an action before the end of your next turn, it takes cold damage equal to your level + Wisdom modifier (x2 at 5th level; x3 at 8th).
+**Effect:** On a hit, whenever the target takes an action before the end of your next turn, it takes cold damage equal to your level + Wisdom modifier, twice at champion tier, and thrice at epic tier.

 ###### Adventurer Feat